prokushev/som-delphi/README.txt

 So it makes sense to downgrade project from SOM 3.0 to SOM 2.1 eventually.
 We'll get DirectToSOM C++ and OLE Automation this way.

+The project is in transition.
+It runs SOM 2.1 and use SOM 2.1 bindings, but they are less complete compared to 3.0 ones, so old stuff is continued to be borrowed from old bindings into the new ones.

+== Command explanation ==

+compilei.cmd:
+  rem Compile SOM Interface Repository importer rem Use SOMIRIMP.SOM.pas bindings rem Produce SOMIRIMP.exe executable call delphirunner.cmd 7 %~dp0 dcc32 SOMIRIMP.dpr

+runi.cmd
+  rem Run SOM Interface Repository importer rem Use SOM.IR database rem Produce SOMIRTest.DumpOut.pas bindings call somrunner.cmd 2.1 %~dp0 SOMIRIMP.exe

+compileo.cmd
+  rem Compile simple tester of generated bindings (often to check for syntax errors) rem Use SOMIRTest.DumpOut.pas bindings rem Produce SOMIRTest.TestOut.dpr executable call delphirunner.cmd 7 %~dp0 dcc32 SOMIRTest.TestOut.dpr

+runo.cmd
+  rem Run simple tester of generated bindings call somrunner.cmd 2.1 %~dp0 SOMIRTest.TestOut.exe

+compileoi.cmd
+  rem Compile copy of SOM Interface Repository importer with new bindings rem Use SOMIRTest.DumpOut.pas bindings rem Produce SOMIRTest.IRTestOut.exe executable call delphirunner.cmd 7 %~dp0 dcc32 SOMIRTest.IRTestOut.dpr

+runoi.cmd
+  rem Run copy of SOM Interface Repository importer compiled with the new bindings rem Use SOM.IR database rem Produce SOMIRTest.IRTestOut.DumpOut.pas bindings call somrunner.cmd 2.1 %~dp0 SOMIRTest.IRTestOut.exe

+From time to time new bindings get copied (manually) from SOMIRTest.DumpOut.pas to SOMIRIMP.SOM.pas, and SOM IR importer gets copied from SOMIRIMP.dpr to SOMIRTest.IRTestOut.dpr (with input and output unit names replaced).

 == Old method: opening separate command line prompt ==

-Grab som30nt.zip and som301nt.7z.
+Grab som21nt.zip and som21nt.7z.

-Unpack som30nt.zip somewhere, e. g.
+Unpack som21nt.zip somewhere, e. g.
 C:\Programs\IBM\SOM.

-som30nt.zip is suffering from DEP, so replace bin\somwm35i.dll and bin\somws35i.dll with those ones from som301nt.7z.

-Edit bin\somenv.cmd, set SOMBASE variable.
+Edit bin\somenv.bat, set SOMBASE variable.
 E. g. it will look like
 this:

 rem -- Uncomment and customize the following line for your file system. set SOMBASE=C:\Programs\IBM\SOM rem -- Once you have set SOMBASE you can delete the following line:

-Open a new window with command line and run somenv.cmd inside of it.
+Open a new window with command line and run somenv.bat inside of it.
 Don't close the window, you will run everything else inside of it.

 Run somcorba to generate C bindings (without stars).
 It will generate .h files that I use for referencing purposes.
 Run somxh to generate C++ bindings if you need them.

-Copy delphi.efw to SOM\include.

 Now run Delphi IDE from command line window.
-If it was opened, you have to close it.
+If it was already opened, you have to close it.
 SOM Compiler does not work without environment variables.
 You can change environment variables on a global (or user) level if you know how to do it.

-SOMClientTest.dpr is only for client testing.
-It does creation, outputs SOMObject instance size, which is 4 on Win32, outputs it's class name, which is 'SOMObject', of course.

-emitdelphi.dpr is supposed to be Delphi emitter in Delphi, but now it is stub emitter in Delphi.
-It outputs .pas, but this output is meaningless.
-It is just dump.

-If you want to run this from Delphi, open Run > Parameters... specify Host application: C:\Programs\IBM\SOM\bin\sc.exe
-Parameters: -sdelphi C:\Programs\IBM\SOM\include\somobj.idl
-Fix pathes for your case.

-Debug is not possible because sc.exe launches yet another process which actually loads emitter.dll.
-It is preferred to run from command line:

-sc -sdelphi C:\Programs\IBM\SOM\include\somobj.idl

-It outputs to C:\Programs\IBM\SOM\include\somobj.pas

-Note: SOM DTK supports 2 ways of naming classes.
-CORBA style don't have stars, and C++ style has.
-There is also somstars for generating C headers with stars.
-They can't mix for obvious reasons.
-C samples use CORBA style only. newemit code assumes stars mode only.
-Delphi bindings are made after CORBA style starless headers, so newemit output was reinterpreted in mind.
+== SOM 3.0 ==

+The project downgraded to SOM 2.1 and is not activelly tested against SOM 3.0, but here are the steps:

+Grab som30nt.zip and som301nt.7z.

+Unpack som30nt.zip somewhere, e. g.
+C:\home\OCTAGRAM\SOM_AND_OD\SOM\3.0.

+som30nt.zip is suffering from DEP, so replace bin\somwm35i.dll and bin\somws35i.dll with those ones from som301nt.7z.

+Edit any of run*.cmd to change SOM version from 2.1 to 3.0 or run against SOM 3.0 in some different way.